kktuax/youtupi/README.md

 YouTuPi
 =======

 YouTuPi lets you play local and [YouTube](http://www.youtube.com/) videos in your [Raspberry Pi](http://www.raspberrypi.org/) using a (mobile) web interface.
 It provides a web UI for [Omxplayer](https://github.com/huceke/omxplayer) (the [raspbian](http://www.raspbian.org/) media player).
-It has two modules:
+It has three modules:

- * Local for available media in the filesystem
+ * Local file search and browse for available media in the filesystem
  * Youtube support thanks to [pafy](https://github.com/np1/pafy)
+ * Paste video URL from anywhere

 This is an augmented fork of [kktuax' YouTuPi web app](https://github.com/kktuax/youtupi).
 We're cherrypicking each other's commits from time to time :)

 Differences to kktuax' original:
  * Slight UI changes: